 Health Indicator Report of Immunization - Influenza, Adults

 NotesNOTE: INCLUDES ALL ADULTS 18+.
 In 2011, the BRFSS changed its methodology from a landline only sample and weighting based on post-stratification to a landline/cell phone sample and raking as the weighting methodology.
-The 2011-2014 data on this graph is based on the new methodology (landline/cell phone sample; raking).
-Due to changes in both sampling and the question format, 2011-2014 data should be interpreted with caution compared to previous years.
+The 2011-2019 data on this graph is based on the new methodology (landline/cell phone sample; raking).
+Due to changes in both sampling and the question format, data for 2011 and later should be interpreted with caution compared to previous years.
 These rates are crude rates, not age-adjusted, given that the Healthy People 2020 Objective is based on crude rates.

 Data Interpretation IssuesAdult data for Utah and U.S. is also available from the FluVaxView Influenza Vaccination Coverage web page, which is estimated annually by CDC utilizing data from several nationally representative surveys.
 These surveys include the National Health Interview Survey (NHIS), the Behavioral Risk Factor Surveillance System (BRFSS), the National Immunization Survey (NIS), and in 2009-10, the National 2009 H1N1 Flu Survey (NHFS).
 For the 2010-11 influenza season, additional assessment systems were developed to provide timely coverage estimates for selected populations.
 These include: rapid household telephone surveys and cell phones conducted nationally and in 20 selected local areas, internet panel surveys of pregnant women and health care workers, and use of third-party medical claims data.
 Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
 This methodology utilizes additional demographic information (such as education, race, and marital status) in the weighting procedure.
 Both of these methodology changes were implemented to account for an increased number of U.S. households without landline phones and an under-representation of certain demographic groups that were not well-represented in the sample.
 More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].
 The survey question for this measure changed in 2011 to "During the past 12 months, have you had either a seasonal flu shot or a flu vaccine that was sprayed into your nose?".
 In previous years the question was "A flu shot is an influenza vaccine injected in your arm.
 During the past 12 months, have you had a seasonal flu shot?".